 The Great Writing Series

 Here’s why I like this book by Keith Folse so much:

 Process/Product Approach Hybrid

 The first reason it’s fabulous is that it’s a hybrid between the process approach to teaching writing (focusing on brainstorming/selecting main points/editing, etc) and the product approach(using a model text upon which students should use to base their own essay).
-Folse has selected the best from each approach and combined them into one, easy to use and teach book.
+Folse has selected the best from each approach and combined them into one, easy-to-use and teach book.